COVID-19 pandemic in Taiwan: 2022

-After months without domestic transmission, a cluster which started at Taoyuan Airport, the country's main international airport, in January 2022 resulted in an uptick of cases, which included community cases.
+After months without domestic transmission, a cluster infection incident at Taoyuan International Airport, the country's main international airport, in January 2022 resulted in an uptick of cases, which included community cases.
 In response, restrictions were re-tightened in Taoyuan and nearby areas and mandatory outdoor masking was reintroduced nationwide.

 On 8 April 2022, Taiwan officially replaced its zero COVID-19 policy with the "new Taiwanese model".
 Health and welfare minister Chen Shih-chung (陳時中) said that an immediate suspension of contract tracing would apply to travelers who tested positive in Taiwan, either on arrival or during quarantine, in order to free up resources to monitor the growing number of domestic cases.
 He stressed that despite the spike, the number is low compared to other countries such as South Korea, and later added that Taiwan ordered an additional 700,000 courses of Pfizer's Paxlovid beyond the 20,000 that it had placed previously.
 Mandatory mask wearing is still in place however.